charles-desilva/yellow-book-php/README.md

 ## Introduction

 Note: This application is still under development.
 80% Done
+Todo:
-Todo: Dashboard Page, Purchases, Creditors, Expense register
+Dashboard Page, Purchases, Creditors, Expense register, Secure forms and pages

 Yellow Book is a tool custom built for a client who needed to record daily finance details of their company where the directors could see the performance and standing of the company on a daily basis without having to wait for the statements from the Accounts department.